Welcome to my qrz page

 LOTW is great, but ever since I was a teenager, I get excited to see a QSL card in my mailbox, so please understand if I send you a card request anyway!

 For those of you who QSL direct, thanks for all the wonderful stamps!

 Thanks for looking me up, and I hope to work you again soon.

 In over a dozen years of experimenting, I have found that the 80 meter horizontal loop works just fine on 80 meters.
 What surprised me was that it excells on 40-30 meters, and does a nice job on 20-10 meters.
-As an all band antenna, it performs quite well. (currently, over 175 countries confirmed, all with the loop, and more than 90% barefoot).
+As an all band antenna, it performs quite well.
 A friend sent me an article by Steve, WA5FRF, which uses EZNEC to explain why it works so well on 40 and 30 meters.
 To read Steve's article, search on "the longwire loop". -73's, Rick

 Genesis G11 screenshot